-The following flowchart shows the procedure of how to enable SNAT for an existing ACK cluster to access the Internet.
+The following figure shows the steps to enable SNAT for an existing ACK cluster to access the Internet.

 - Create a NAT gateway.